vidjil/vidjil/doc/user.md

 that will be deeply analyzed and possibly further clustered by other software.

-Other custom configs are possible, in particular to retrieve reads for a particular clone.
+Other custom processes are possible, in particular to retrieve reads for a particular clone.
 Contact us if you are interested.

 # How can I assess the quality of the data and the analysis ?